SymphonyPlatformSolutions/symphony-trade-buddy-bot/README.md

 ### Disclaimer
 * This project was created to demonstrate the capabilities of an extension app performing native custom rendering while integrating with the REST API to perform administrative functions like room management
 * It does not have a persistence layer so the watchlist data is lost once the bot shuts down and as such, is not recommended for production use as-is
+* If you use the IEX APIs as-is, you are bound by IEX's [API Terms](https://iextrading.com/api-terms/) and [Attribution Requirement](https://iextrading.com/developer/docs/#attribution) for redistribution of their data